 *Military and overseas personnel have different time constraints, contact this office for more information.

-Important Instructions for Returning your Voted Absentee BallotAll voted Absentee Ballots must be sent by mail or express or overnight mail (which includes DHL, FedEx and UPS, for example) or delivered IN PERSON by the absentee ballot voter.
+Important Instructions for Returning your Voted Absentee BallotAll voted Absentee Ballots must be sent by mail or express or overnight mail or delivered IN PERSON by the absentee ballot voter.
 Voted absentee ballots returned by any other means will not be accepted or counted by the Bureau of Elections.

 Disabled voters may designate another person to assist in obtaining and delivering their absentee ballot.
 More information and the necessary form(s) or application(s) for this voting option may be obtained on the Pennsylvania Department of State’s Web site.